nucleic/enaml/docs/source/examples/wb_sample.rst

 .. image:: images/wb_main.png

-There are three workbenches available in the dropdown menu, which are loaded just prior to display.
+There are three workspaces available in the dropdown menu, which are loaded just prior to display.

 .. image:: images/wb_first.png